tz2614/vcf_parser/README.md

 If the test passes, then a green double dash line with the message "1 passed in ###### second" should be displayd.

-4. To execute the program and get a list of pyvcf Record objects from the vcf file, type the following e.g. assume the path to the vcf file = PATH2VCF
+4.To execute the program and get a list of pyvcf Record objects from the vcf file, type the following e.g. assume the path to the vcf file = PATH2VCF

 ```Bash